guidosalustri/guidosalustri.github.io/_pages/essom.md

 The name Essom comes from the recalling of a word I heard once, which was surely not close enough to the word Essom.
 I forget the language, how it was spelled, and how the word sounded; just its meaning stayed with me.
 This un-remembered word was used to name the place where all lost things go, and this is the meaning the new chimera, Essom, has.
 I guess at this point, the real one is probably at the real Essom, right next to my car keys.

-For some, the board under the board could be Essom: that shadow that is cast by the real board, and where small Sils fall when Tsoas are pushed to holes.
-For others, Essom could be the area under the Tsoas, where Sils are hidden.
-Both views are valid, players search for Sils, but they also keep them hidden: in Essom both sides are experienced at the same time.
+For some, the board under the board could be Essom: the shadow cast by the real board, where small Sils fall when Tsoas are pushed into holes.
+For others, Essom might be the area under the Tsoas, where Sils are hidden.
+Both views are valid: players search for Sils, but they also keep them hidden.
+In Essom both sides are experienced at the same time.

 The game offers tactical depth, yet it is not a coincidence that memory is such a crucial element of gameplay.
-Hiding, protecting or searching, in Essom Sils are the heart of the heart.
+Hiding, protecting or searching, in Essom, Sils are the heart of the heart.
 Remembering or forgetting where Sils are hidden is the starting or ending point for any possible strategy.

 <p align="center"  style="margin:30px 0 0 0;">☽ ☼ ☾</p>
 ---